 If you see a 30% discount on your favorite shoes, dress or pants, use “What is X percent of Y” to calculate how much of the discount you will receive in dollars.

 Got rent increase?
 Want to check if it’s according to regulations?
 Enter old rental price and new rental price into “% Increase or Decrease” calculator and work out percentage increase.

-Use these percentage calculators to solve your percentage problems
+Some percentage calculations are quite easy, but for more difficult ones use these percentage calculators to solve your percentage problems